gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sni-passthrough/index.md

 In the following steps you first deploy the NGINX service in your Kubernetes cluster.
 Then you configure a gateway to provide ingress access to the service via host `nginx.example.com`.

-## Generate client and server certificates and keys
+## Generate client and server certificates and keys{#generate-client-and-server-certificates-and-keys}

 1. Clone the <https://github.com/nicholasjackson/mtls-go-example> repository: